The role of grain dynamics in determining the onset of sediment transport: Introduction

 \subsection{Prior descriptions of the Shields curve}

-There have been a number of approaches aimed at explaining the shape of the Shields curve.
-(See \citet{Dey2014} for a comprehensive treatment.)
+There have been a number of approaches aimed at explaining the shape of the Shields curve (see \citet{Dey2014} for a comprehensive treatment).
 To date, the most successful descriptions are hydraulic or empirical scaling formulas~\citep{shields1936,miller1977,mantz1977,yalin1972,yalin1979,vanrijn1993}; see~\citet{Paphitis2001} for a review of these models.
-This approach was pioneered by~\citet{shields1936}, who originally found that $\Theta_c$ varies with ${\rm Re}_*$.
-To explain the data collapse, he noted that ${\rm Re}_*$ controls the ratio of the boundary roughness (set by the grain size $D$) to the size of the viscous sublayer.
+This approach was pioneered by~\citet{shields1936}, who originally found that $\Theta_c$ varies with ${\rm Re}_*$ and noted that ${\rm Re}_*$ controls the ratio of the boundary roughness (set by the grain size $D$) to the size of the viscous sublayer.
 The Shields curve can then be broken into regions where grains are, as compared to the viscous sublayer, completely submerged (${\rm Re}_*<2$), near the top ($2<{\rm Re}_*<10$), partially protruding ($10<{\rm Re}_*<1000$), and fully protruding (${\rm Re}_*>1000$).
-These regions appear to coincide with distinct regimes on the Shields curve.
+These regions appear to coincide with distinct regimes of the Shields curve.
 Others have tried a similar approach, where $\Theta_c$ is plotted as a function of different nondimensional parameters.
-For instance, the Yalin number $\Xi = {\rm Re}_*/\sqrt{\Theta_c}$~\citep{yalin1972} and dimensionless grain diameter $D_*$~\citep{vanrijn1993} have been used to eliminate the shear stress dependence on the horizontal axis.
+For instance, the Yalin number $\Xi = {\rm Re}_*/\sqrt{\Theta_c}$~\citep{yalin1972} and dimensionless grain diameter $D_*= D(g'/\nu^2)^{1/3}$~\citep{vanrijn1993}, where $g' = \frac{\rho_g - \rho_f}{\rho_g} g$ is the buoyancy-reduced gravitational acceleration, have been used to eliminate the shear stress dependence on the horizontal axis.
 These approaches have the advantages of being based in grain scale fluid mechanics and being highly predictive, but they still require an empirical fit to the data shown in Fig.~\ref{fig:Shields-curve}.